nachooya/react-native-harness/website/src/docs/getting-started/problem-statement.md

 ### 1. Bundle Test Files with Metro

-React Native Harness uses your existing Metro bundler to create a device-compatible bundle that includes your test files (`.harness.js/.harness.ts`), the Harness test runner, and your app's native modules and dependencies.
+React Native Harness uses your existing Metro bundler to create a device-compatible bundle that includes:

+- Your test files (`.harness.js/.harness.ts`)
+- The Harness test runner
+- Your app's native modules and dependencies

 Instead of bundling your normal app, it bundles a test runtime that can execute tests on the device.